 Do not bring backpacks, people often get turned away for large bags and there’s nothing you can do, no bag checks or anything.

 Here’s what you should do if you have a bag at TD Garden and get turned away… Find the closest bar, seriously.
 The bars know about the no bags problem and typically will accept $5 to $10 to hold your bag during the game.

 To purchase alcoholic beverages, a patron must present a valid MA driver’s license, MA liquor ID, passport, or military ID, which indicates the patron to be a least 21 years of age (MA ID cards, duplicate licenses, expired licenses, damaged licenses and driver’s licenses, which do not have photos, will not be accepted).
 Out-of-state licenses are acceptable only if the patron is at least 25 years of age and another form of identification (e.g., credit card) will be required if the patron is between 25 and 30 years of age.

 The easiest way to get there is on the subway or the commuter rail.
 Take the Green or Orange lines to North Station.
 You can also get there from the suburbs on the Fitchburg, Haverhill, Lowell, or Newburyport-Rockport MBTA commuter lines.

 There is an MBTA bus service nearby and commuter rail ends at North Station (From North of Boston).
 If you come from the south you have to go to the south station and take the subway to North Station.
 The Subway station is North Station and has access directly to the Boston Garden from the Orange and Green Lines.

 Parking at TD Garden

-The North Station parking lot is right under TD Garden and is a minimum of $34, but can be as much as $54 depending the event.
-The Government Center garage charges a max of $35 a day & it’s just a 5 minute walk to TD Garden.
+The North Station parking lot is right under TD Garden and is a minimum of $34, but can be as much as $54 depending on the event.
+The Government Center garage charges a max of $35 a day & it’s just a 5-minute walk to TD Garden.

 If you want more details on tickets, events, dates, or additional floor plans, check out our official TD Garden page.